saschaklatt/gridl/docs/example-cow.md

 ## Draw a cow

-Let's do some serious business stuff and draw a cow.
+Let's do some serious business and draw a cow.

 ```javascript
 const head = [